In this article

 Note: Generally there are 2 reasons why events can be rejected: The event is unknown or there might be schema rejections.
 The extension shows why an event has been rejected, and in the case of schema rejections, you'll see detailed error messages when inspecting the event properties.

-- The Segments tab shows you all of the cohorts you currently fall into
+- The Cohorts tab shows you all of the cohorts you currently fall into

 - You’ll only see cohort codes, so you’ll need to look up the cohort names in the dashboard